Costumes, Weapons & Props Rules

 - Sharp items e.g. arrows, bolts, protruding nails;

-- Laser pointers, vuvuzelas, silly string, and drones (even if not part of a costume);
+- Laser pointers, vuvuzelas, silly string (even if not part of a costume);

 - Heavy tools and power tools e.g. iron pokers, crowbars, drills, chainsaws;